shardulsrivastava/kubectl-clean/README.md

 kubectl clean all
 ```

-## kubectl-find-deprecated-clusters
+## kubectl-gke-outdated

-A `kubectl` plugin that checks for GKE clusters using deprecated versions of Kubernetes inside a GCP folder.
+A `kubectl` plugin that checks for GKE clusters using outdated versions of Kubernetes inside a GCP folder.

 ### Quick Start